 The City of Terrell Hills maintains five individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the capital projects fund, the debt service fund, and equipment replacement fund, all of which are considered to be major funds, and the Police Forfeiture fund, which are considered to be non-major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the capital projects fund, the debt service fund, equipment replacement fund, and CARES act grant fund, all of which are considered to be major funds, and the Police Forfeiture fund, which are considered to be non-major funds.